 The cause of the drought was not the menace of Elijah, but the apostasy to Baalim.The Expositor's Bible: The First Book of Kings

-It was because Ahab and his subjects worshiped a false God (baalim).
+It was because Ahab and his subjects worshiped a false God (Baalim).The Bible Of Bibles;

 Should I then fear a King who wants to sell his people to the Baalim?Master Olof

 "The name of many deities of the Semitic peoples" [Klein], late 14c., Biblical use is from Hebrew Ba'al, literally "owner, master, lord," from ba'al "he took possession of," also "he married;" related to Akkadian Belu (source of Hebrew Bel), name of Marduk.
 Also related to the first element in Beelzebub.
 Used figuratively for any "false god."